Best Brooks running shoes

 Buy from REI.com

-If we had to pick just one shoe from Brooks trail running assortment, the Cascadia would be it.
-While it lacks the cushy ride of the Caldera 7 or the lightweight speed-focused ride of the Catamount, the Cascadia is the most versatile out of the lot.
+If we had to pick just one shoe from Brooks’ trail running assortment, it would be the Cascadia 19.
+While it lacks the cushy ride of the Caldera 8 or the lightweight, speed-focused feel of the Catamount 4, the Cascadia is easily the most versatile of the bunch.
+In many ways, the Cascadia 19 blends the strengths of both.

 Brooks has shuffled the Hyperion line-up.
-The Hyperion 2 is now the less expensive successor to the Hyperion Max.
+The Launch 11 is now the less expensive version of the Hyperion 3, but with similar performance benefits.
 It’s our top pick for tempo runs, interval training, and 5K/10K races.
+The Hyperion Elite 5 has been upgraded with a DNA Gold (PEBA) foam midsole, making it comparable to other popular carbon-plated racers.

 Other reviews and buyer's guides